Mapusa: Economy

 Mapusa is close to one of the main centres of Goa's tourism industry.
 Mapusa's proximity to many beaches in the north of Goa makes it a suitable base during the tourist season (November to April).
 Because it is a mainly commercial city (for locals) with a large resident population, Mapusa has only a limited number of hotels and accommodation.

 Mapusa comes alive on Friday, the traditional market day also known as Mapusa Friday Market.
 People from surrounding villages and towns come to Mapusa to sell their wares.
 This fair has a lot of local flavour (unlike some other tourist-oriented fairs or markets) and specialises in agricultural produce, vegetables, locally grown fruit, spices, clothes and even plants (mainly during the monsoon planting season).

-Every Friday, the Mapusa Market bulges at the seams, with seemingly every square inch of space occupied by sellers with only just enough room for the prospective buyers, the alleys between the regular stalls being occupied with temporary mats and boards.
-From lottery tickets displayed in great swathes to barber shops, the bazaar caters for almost every requirement imaginable.
-There is the fish street, dried fish of all possible varieties and whole fresh fish from baby shark and squid to the ubiquitous bangda (mackerel).
-Fresh fruit and vegetables are gathered together and beautifully displayed, from huge sweet potatoes, and pumpkins and the local shiny red brown Moira bananas to the tiny fresh beans and other pulses.
+Every Friday, the Mapusa Market begins, with the majority of the space occupied by sellers, albeit leaving enough room for prospective buyers.
+The alleys between the regular stalls are then occupied with temporary mats and boards.
+From lottery tickets to barber shops, the bazaar caters for almost every requirement of the consumer.
+There is the fish street, where dried fish, as well as whole fresh fish from baby shark and squid to the bangda (mackerel) are sold.
+Fresh fruit and vegetables are gathered together and displayed, from sweet potatoes, pumpkins, and the local red brown Moira bananas, to the tiny fresh beans and other pulses.